matthieugomez/regife/README.md

 ```
 regife sales price, f(state year, 2)  a(state year)
 ```
-The convergence is generally *much* faster when id or time fixed effects are specified.
+In my experience, the convergence is much faster when id or time fixed effects are specified.

 ### Unbalanced Panel
 The command handles unbalanced panels (ie missing observation for a given id, time) as described in the appendix of Bai 2009.
-In this case,  *standard errors should be estimated by bootstrap*.
+In this case,  standard errors should be estimated by bootstrap.

-### Weights
-Weights are supported but should be constant within id

 ### Standard errors